What is Programmatic SEO?

 Quality Control

 The #1 failure point.
-Google doesn’t care how you create pages — it cares whether each page provides value.
+Google doesn’t care how you create pages.
+It cares whether each page provides value.
 Every programmatic page must offer something a searcher can’t find elsewhere.
 Pages that are just location + generic text with swapped city names will get flagged as thin content.
 Add unique data, reviews, or analysis to each page.

 Programmatic SEO Examples